Inter-node superconductivity in strained Weyl semimetals: Solutions to the Eilenberger equation

 Since the above equation was obtained by expanding in powers of $|\Delta_1|$, it is valid only for a sufficiently small gap in the vicinity of the superconducting transition temperature $T_0$.
-For $B_5=0$ and $\mathbf{Q}_1=\mathbf{0}$, the corresponding critical temperature is given by
+It is worth noting that we followed the standard approach in obtaining the Ginzburg--Landau equation (see, e.g., Ref.~\cite{Landau:t9}), where the near-critical regime $(T-T_0)/T_0\ll1$ is assumed.
+Such a regime allowed us to perform the integration over the angles analytically.
+For $B_5=0$ and $\mathbf{Q}_1=\mathbf{0}$, the corresponding critical temperature $T_0$ is given by

-where $\omega_{\rm D}$ is the Debye frequency, which defines the energy cutoff.
-In the derivation of Eq.~(\ref{Eilenberger-Sol-inter-Gap-Delta1-all-Q}), we regularized the sum as
+Here $\omega_{\rm D}$ is the Debye frequency, which defines the energy cutoff.
+In the derivation of Eq.~(\ref{Eilenberger-Sol-inter-Gap-Delta1-all-Q}), we regularized the sum over Matsubara frequencies as